 The days following should allow the inspector to monitor, inspect, and observe the operation with minimal procedural adjustments needed.
-The field inspector spends the majority of his time walking behind and ahead of the operation checking for the following:
+The field inspector spends the majority of his/her time walking behind and ahead of the operation checking for the following:

-- Making decisions on application rate adjustments. - Ensuring full width application of seal coat. - Requiring touch up of "uncovered" binder before rolling - Ensuring structures in the road are being protected and promptly cleaned after final rolling. - Making sure the distributor is not applying binder too far ahead of the chip spreader (if binder starts to turn black, the distributor is too far ahead). - Ensuring the roller operation is not more than five minutes behind the chip spreader. - Making sure the traffic control devices are keeping up with the project.
+- Making decisions on application rate adjustments. - Ensuring full width application of seal coat. - Requiring touch up of uncovered binder before rolling. - Ensuring structures in the road are being protected and promptly cleaned after final rolling. - Making sure the distributor is not applying binder too far ahead of the chip spreader (if binder starts to turn black, before the chips are applied, the distributor is too far ahead). - Ensuring the roller operation occurs immediately behind the chip spreader. - Making sure the traffic control devices are keeping up with the project.

 Generally, the inspector will be observing and inspecting the operation from the binder application to the final rolling to ensure the product meets the desired results.
-At the end of each day the inspector tours the areas sealed and looks for bleeding problems, excess aggregate or "float," and how well the curing process is working.
-Any concerns or problems noticed should be brought to the attention of the field supervisor and corrections made as needed
+At the end of each day the inspector tours the areas sealed and looks for bleeding problems, excess aggregate or float, and how well the curing process is working.
+Any concerns or problems noticed should be brought to the attention of the field supervisor and corrections made as needed.

-The field inspector should keep a daily diary of the project's process, quantities of aggregate and binder placed, weather conditions, note any problems that occurred, and note the performance of the equipment and operators.
-The inspector and field supervisor should agree on pay item quantities daily to minimize overruns, calculate yields and avoid disagreements at closing of the project.
+The field inspector should keep a daily dairy of the project's progress, quantities of aggregate and binder placed, weather conditions, any problems that occurred, and the performance of the equipment and operators.
+The inspector and field supervisor should agree on pay item quantities and calculate yields on a daily basis to minimize overruns and avoid disagreements at closing of the project.